Freenove/Freenove_4WD_Smart_Car_Kit_for_Raspberry_Pi/docs/source/fnk0043/codes/Mecanum/1_Software_installation.rst

 .. note::

-    :red:`1.Please use Raspberry Pi OS with Desktop`
+    :combo:`red font-bolder:1.Please use Raspberry Pi OS with Desktop`

-    2.The installation of libraries takes much time. :red:`You can power Raspberry Pi with a power supply Cable.`
+    2.The installation of libraries takes much time. :combo:`red font-bolder:You can power Raspberry Pi with a power supply Cable.`

-    3.If you are using remote desktop to login Raspberry Pi, you need to use :ref:`VNC viewer <fnk0043/codes/mecanum/preparation:vnc viewer & vnc>`.
+    3.If you are using remote desktop to login Raspberry Pi, you need to use :ref:`VNC viewer <fnk0043/codes/mecanum/preparation:enable vnc viewer>`.

-You can refer to this video. https://youtu.be/3VexTFHZUSY

 .. raw:: html